sabjmeng/prework-sabrina/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-1. had trouble getting program to calculate immediately when bill amount is input. current program calculates tip once the user selects a tip amount.
+1. I had trouble getting the program to calculate immediately when bill amount is input.
+The current program calculates tip once the user selects a tip amount.

 ## License